akib1010/Non-Interactive_SHELL/README.md

-# Assignment 2 [Non-Interactive_SHELL]
+# [Non-Interactive_SHELL]
- Implementing a non-interactive shell with pipes and redirection support
+ Implementing a non-interactive shell with redirection support

  ## Running the program
  * type 'make' to compile the program